jart/scriptus/docs/api.md

 var heardFromHarper = listen({to:"harper"});
 ```

 This method listens for messages.
 It returns the first message it receives as a string.
-If the "to" option is missing, it listens to the owner.
+If the `to` option is missing, it listens to the owner.

 ##Using durations in Scriptus

 By default listen() waits for *24 hours* before returning to the program with `null` if no message has been received in that time.

-This can be changed using the "timeout" option, which can be a number, a date, or a duration.
+This can be changed using the `timeout` option, which can be a number, a date, or a duration.
 These options can be used wherever a time or duration is possible in Scriptus:

 ```javascript
 //For Leo, a number of hours (4):